 2nd disclaimer: The purpose of this guide is to educate, not make medical diagnosis.
 If you’re experiencing pain or going through an injury, a visit to the specialist is always recommended.

-What are inserts and orthopedic insoles
+What are inserts and orthopaedic insoles

 Insoles (also known as inserts) are pieces of material put inside the shoes on which your feet rest.
 Their main purpose is to offer additional cushioning or support for your feet.
 In this context, they are bought over the counter.